globalwordnet/schemas/index.md

 * domain_region: Indicates the region of this word
 * domain_member_region: Indicates a word involved in the region described by this word
 * exemplifies: Indicates the usage of this word
-* domain_member_usage: Indicates a word involved in the usage described by this word
+* is_exemplified_by: Indicates a word involved in the usage described by this word

                     <SenseRelation relType="derivation" target="example-en-10161911-n-1"/>
                 </Sense>